Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 ```
 The `V` stands for velocity, and will be how we track the players momentum.
 When moving our player, instead of directly modifying the player's location, will we add to its velocity, its speed.
 This allows the player to build speed over time and conserve it.
 We will continuously add the players velocity to its position to achieve the appearance of motion.

-Here, a square is being drawn at the players coordinates as its velocity is increased every frame.
+Here, a square is being drawn at the player's coordinates as its velocity is increased every frame.

 <video autoplay="" playsinline="" loop="" muted="">
   <source src="/images/velocity.mp4" type="video/mp4">